IhmeGroup/MPT_Surr/README.md

 # MPT\_Surr #

 MPT\_Surr is a MATLAB code used to calculate limits in composition for transportation fuel mixtures based on experimental uncertainty using several tools from optimization theory.
-It incorporates MW, H/C ratio, ignition delay time and distillation curve error norm for the time being and is very amenable to utilizing other constraints.
+It incorporates MW, H/C ratio, TSI (threshold sooting index), ignition delay time and distillation curve error norm for the time being and is very amenable to utilizing other constraints.

 ## How do I get set up? ##